Joystream/community-repo/community-contributions/miscellaneous_reports/Polkadot JS Extension.md

 ## MacOS / iOS

-Not supported.
+Safari: No extension available for download, but developers can build it themselves (see polkadot-js/extension#377 and [A Change to the Safari Extension](http://blog.lastpass.com/2019/01/change-safari-extension/), January 2019).

-No extension available for download, but developers can build it themselves (see polkadot-js/extension#377 and [A Change to the Safari Extension](http://blog.lastpass.com/2019/01/change-safari-extension/), January 2019).
+There are other browsers that might work with the extension: Brave, Chrome, Edge, Firefox, Opera.
+If you can, please create a PR to extend this report.

 ## Windows